Installation Guide

 lovrabet --help -

-Alternative - CMD/PowerShell: Basic functionality available, but not thoroughly tested
+Alternative - CMD/PowerShell: Basic functions available, but not fully tested

 lovrabet --help# May encounter some limitations in PowerShell